Did you know lots of sites are closed in Barcelona for Christmas?

 Jan 6th: Most sites close after 2pm.
 You were not attending this day being a holiday?
 Jan 6th is the Epiphany day: the 3 Wise Men brought their gifts to the Baby Jesus… and the Spanish kids get their presents as well (Santa is only a recent import: almighty TV globalization!).
 Families will gather again for their last Christmas meal of the season, anticipating the tortell de reis cake that comes for dessert.

+AND BONUS!
 Do you need some help figuring out what’s open in Barcelona for Christmas and what’s not?
-Share this post to discover it:

 Sightseeing in Barcelona for Christmas: